 Like many artisans, organic shapes and forms inspire my work, in particular seeds and seed pods.
 They are as numerous and varied as they are complex and beautiful with infinite design possibilities.
 I have a love for Scandinavian design, with its clean lines, pared back forms and truth to materials and I try to bring this philosophy into my work.

-Working predominantly in silver and occasionally gold, Karen enhances the beauty and individuality of the materials by forging, embossing and reticulating the metal, often giving part of a piece a contrasting surface texture.
-The reticulation technique, in particular, creates interesting effects on the silver suggestive of natural surface patterns such as the abstract decorative effect of lichen on stone.
+Working in silver and gold, Karen enhances the beauty and individuality of materials by forging, embossing and reticulating the metal, often giving part of a piece a contrasting surface texture.
+The reticulation technique, in particular, creates interesting effects suggestive of natural surface patterns such as the abstract decorative effects of lichen on stone.
 Karen has an eye for referencing these natural effects in her work resulting in beautiful organically inspired contemporary jewellery.

 Karen’s jewellery is exclusive to Quercus Gallery.
 Please get in touch if you are interested in any of the pieces.
 Items can be purchased over the phone and posted, please contact the gallery for details.

 ADORN Contemporary Jewellery Showcase 7 November – 3 December 2015